AKSB-GP/DH2323_Ocean_simulation/README.md

 Current version of my ocean shader.
 ![image](https://github.com/AKSB-GP/DH2323_Ocean_simulation/assets/35559511/e76ef8c2-6af6-4208-984b-8343d90bef11)

 While certainly better than earlier attempts I felt dissatisfied with the current lighting and and lack of subsurface scattering.
 My focus will be to implement these features.
-The overall appearance of the ocean is largely based on the amount of waves that are being added in combination with the amount of fractual browninan motion thats being added and will final tweaking will be done later.
+The overall appearance of the ocean is largely based on the amount of waves that are being added in combination with normal maps

 Early versions of Gerstner wave simulations are shown below: